devzendo/transputer-k-r-c-compiler/README.md

 It is part of the [Parachute Project](https://devzendo.github.io/parachute).

 ## Project Status
-Actively in development, last changes in July 2026.
+Actively in development, last changes in late August 2026.

 Started late April 2026.